workeffortwaste/gsap-video-export/README.md

 ### Export Element

-With the `--selector` `-S` argument you can specific a DOM selector to capture a specific element.
-The resulting video will be the same dimensions as the as the selected element.
+With the `--selector` `-S` argument you can specifiy a DOM selector to capture a specific element.
+The resulting output video will be the same dimensions as the as the selected element.

-`gsap-video-export` also allows you to run custom JavaScript on the page before the capture begins with the `--script` `-s` argument.
+`gsap-video-export` also allows you to run custom JavaScript on the page before the video capture begins with the `--script` `-s` argument.
 In this example a `custom.js` file is supplied with a snippet to remove the corner banner from the DOM.

 ```js
 // custom.js